CSC207-UofT/plannr/phase2/design_document.md

 for students looking for an organizational platform that combines both their academic and financial life for easy access.

 ### Least Likely Demographic
-People who are not students would not Plannr particularly useful.
-Specifically, younger students in elementary school or children would be less likely to user Planner.
-They would have no use for the expense features they are not managing their own finances.
-In addition, older adults who are retired or who are not students are less likely to use the school work related features.
+People who are not students would not find Plannr particularly useful.
+Specifically, younger students in elementary school or children would be less likely to use Planner.
+They would have no use for the expense features; they do not have a stable source of income or are not managing their own finances.
+In addition, older adults who are retired or not students are less likely to use the school work-related features.
 Finally, middle-aged adults will have no use for both the school work and the expenses features.
-Many employed adults already be using more advanced banking apps which automatically display their expenditures.
+Many employed adults have already graduated from high school or university and are already using more advanced banking apps that automatically display their expenditures.

 ***